medic/chis-visualizations/staginng_to_dw/readme.md

-**1. Steps to setup and run ETL pipeline.
+A.	Steps to setup and run ETL pipeline.
-**    a.
-Download code from git - https://github.com/medic/chis-visualizations/tree/ETL
+    1. Download code from git - https://github.com/medic/chis-visualizations/tree/ETL
-    b.
-Create and insert data to source tables in Postgres as mentioned in source_data_creation.sql
+    2. Create and insert data to source tables in Postgres as mentioned in source_data_creation.sql
-    c.
-Create target star schema tables and views in Postgres using the queries present in star_schema_tables_vw.sql.
+    3. Create target star schema tables and views in Postgres using the queries present in star_schema_tables_vw.sql.
-    d.
-Create meta data tables in Postgres as provided in metadata_details.sql
+    4. Create meta data tables in Postgres as provided in metadata_details.sql
-    e.
-Update the .dbenv file with the credentials of the data base on given environment.
+    5. Update the .dbenv file with the credentials of the data base on given environment.
-    f.
-Execute main.py to trigger the ETL.
+    6. Execute main.py to trigger the ETL.

-**2. Steps to update ETL/data model for new scenarios.
+B. Steps to update ETL/data model for new scenarios.
-**

 a.
 Scenario 1 - New column added in the source data follow the below steps.

     1. Add the source column details in the source_mapping_details along with it's transformation logic.